 Ransomware attacks will surely become bolder and every business should think about the ways it protects its data.
 The situation gets even more complicated when you have customers who have entrusted their data to your company.
 This is the scenario we want to talk about – how to protect a transit agency’s customer data adequately.

 You may be a small transit business handling only a few thousand riders.
 Or you may be a metropolitan area agency with millions of active riders.
-No matter the case, it’s almost certain that you have customers who have stored some data with you – think about special discounts groups, for example.
+No matter the case, it’s almost certain that you have customers who have stored some data with you – think about special discount groups, for example.
 Or, if you’re a forward-thinking agency that moves with technology, you maybe offer account-based fare collection.
 Or you may be thinking about offering it.

 This means that you need to provide the best security possible to all riders who have entrusted you with their personal information and payment details.
 It’s a daunting task but one your business should take as responsibly as possible.
 A data breach can potentially expose not only personal information such as name, email and password but also payment details, social security numbers and travel history, and even home and work addresses.